scbabacus/json-server/README.md

 By default, the server will be started with the root path `/` being a documentation page (this document) if the root path was not defined in `service.json` file.
 You can disable this behavior by setting the `noDefaultIndexPage` to `true`, in which the server will return 404-Not Found.

 ### Access Log
-Set the `accessLog` to the path of a log file to enable the full dump of requests and responses made by JSON server.
+Set the `accessLog` to the path of a log file or a special keyword `console` to enable the full dump of requests and responses made by JSON server.
+In latter case, the access log is printed on the console.

 ## Writing service.json
 You create `service.json` file to define APIs.
 The `service.json` file is loaded when the server starts.
 It is located at `./data/services.json` by default.
 However, you can specify the different location in `serviceDescriptor` property on the `config.json` file.
 You may need to restart the server if you made changes to the service descriptor file.